 1. Logistics Capabilities

-A prospective third-party logistics service provider must be competent in the specific service areas that meet your company’s needs.
-Just because a provider is a rock star in one place, it’s not a foregone conclusion that they can service your firm properly.
+This one is crucial, as it encapsulates the role of a third-party logistics company: every third-party logistics service provider must be competent in the specific service areas that meet the client company’s needs.
+Just because a provider is a rock star in one area, it’s not a foregone conclusion that they can service your business properly.

 Also, they should have a set of abilities that can satisfy both your short-term and future requirements.
 For instance, EDI-capability may not be a requirement for you today, but what if it does become required for you in 12-24 months?
 Do you want to unwind all the onboarding and integration work invested in a new relationship?